 6. Teach Your Kids to Respect Your Workspace

-But, the only way to get there is to teach your kids to respect your home base.
+But the only way to get there is to teach your kids to respect your home base.

 This takes time and patience.

 My older kids sometimes forget that it’s my space.
 So I remind them kindly.
-I let them know that it’s my area of the house, and I need to keep track of the things in there for my business.
+I let them know that it’s my area of the house, and I need to keep track of the things there for my business.

 When everyone is on the same page, it’s so much easier because they remind each other.
 I like it when that happens!